-1. Section II of the questionnaire concerns state authorities required to participate in the Union's law-making and decision-making processes - processes initiated, to varying degrees, by the European Parliament, the Council of Ministers and the European Commission.
+1. Section II of the questionnaire concerns state authorities required to participate in the Union's law-making and decision-making processes - processes involving, to varying degrees, the European Parliament, the Council of Ministers and the European Commission.

-It should be noted at the outset that, since the Treaty on European Union, these bodies have all operated under the umbrella of the European Union, exercising powers that vary depending on whether they relate to the First - specifically Community - Pillar or to the two remaining - inter-governmental - Pillars, namely the Common Foreign and Security Policy (CFSP) and justice and home affairs co-operation.
+It should be noted at the outset that, since the Treaty on European Union, these bodies have all operated under the umbrella of the European Union, exercising powers that vary depending on whether they relate to the First - specifically Community - Pillar or to the two other - intergovernmental - Pillars, namely the Common Foreign and Security Policy (CFSP) and justice and home affairs co-operation.

+In intergovernmental as opposed to Community matters, the Commission has only a restricted right of initiative, the European Parliament's powers are limited and the Court of Justice has very narrow jurisdiction.

-By comparison with Community matters, inter-governmental activity entails a restricted right of initiative for the Commission, limited powers for the European Parliament and little Thus, the same institutions are developing within the common framework of the European Union but the powers that they exercise there and the procedures that they follow are particular to each of the three Pillars.
+Thus the same institutions are developing within the common framework of the European Union but the powers that they exercise there and the procedures that they follow are specific to each of the three Pillars.

-2. In contrast to the original system, under which the European Parliamentary Assembly comprised delegates of the national parliaments, the European Parliament has, since 1979, been directly elected by the universal franchise of the citizens of the Community.
-It therefore comprises "representatives of the peoples of the states brought together in the Community", a formula that serves to emphasise its autonomy, where appropriate, while allowing scope for contact with national parliaments and meetings between members of the national parliaments and MEPs, some of whom are, indeed, MPs in their own countries.
+2. In contrast with the original system, under which the European Parliamentary Assembly comprised delegates of the national parliaments, the European Parliament has, since 1979, been directly elected by universal suffrage of the citizens of the Community (10).
+It therefore comprises "representatives of the peoples of the states brought together in the Community", a formula that serves to emphasise its autonomy, where appropriate, while allowing scope for contact with national parliaments and meetings between members of the national parliaments and MEPs, some of whom are in fact MPs in their own countries.

 The European Commission, on the other hand, is composed of members "whose independence is beyond doubt" and who "shall neither seek nor take instructions from any government or from any other body".
-This rules out participation by national authorities in the institution's decision-making process.
+This rules out participation by national authorities in the Commission's decision-making process.

-The Council of Ministers is made up of the member states' representatives and is thus the inter-governmental organ of the Community.
-It was originally intended that each government should send one delegate to the Council.
-However, in recognition of the fact that some member states have federal structures, the Treaty on European Union now provides that "The Council shall consist of a representative of each member state at ministerial level, authorized to commit the government of that member state".
-The words "at ministerial level" do not stipulate that the representative must be a member of central government.
+The Council of Ministers is made up of the member states' representatives and is thus the Community's intergovernmental organ.
+It was originally intended that each government should send one representative to the Council.
+However, in recognition of the fact that some member states have federal structures, Article 146 of the Treaty on European Union now provides that "The Council shall consist of a representative of each member state at ministerial level, authorised to commit the government of that member state".
+The words "at ministerial level" do not mean that the representative must be a member of central government.

-It is clear from these observations that the only forum provided in the institutional configuration of the Community for the national authorities of member states to take part in European Union decision-making and law-making is the Council of Ministers.
+It is clear from these observations that in the institutional configuration of the Community the only forum for national participation in European Union decision-making and law-making is the Council of Ministers.
 Consequently, only representatives of member states' executive bodies participate, at different levels, in decision-making and preparing legislation within the Council.

-Virtually all the replies to this part of the questionnaire reflected a strengthening of the role of executive, as opposed to legislative, bodies - and this would seem logical in the scenario outline above.
+Virtually all the replies to this part of the questionnaire reflected a strengthening of the role of executive, as opposed to legislative, bodies - and this would seem logical in the scenario outlined above.

-3. That said, it should be pointed out, on the one hand, that while the Community legal system differs from the national systems of the member states it is not alien to them, and, on the other hand, that Community secondary legislation - the everyday legal instruments adopted by the Community institutions to implement the provisions of the treaties that embody the Community's primary legislation - is intended for application throughout the European Union and is directed at both the member states and their nationals.
+3. That said, it should be pointed out on the one hand that while the Community legal system is independent, it is not alien to the national legal systems of the member states, and on the other hand that primary Community legislation and, to an even greater extent, subordinate Community legislation - the everyday legal instruments adopted by the Community institutions to implement the provisions of the treaties that embody the Community's primary legislation - are intended for application throughout the European Union and are directed at both the member states and their nationals.